 Now you’ve made it, huh?

 You’ve got a whole brand or portfolio to look after.
 And a team to lead and manage.
-Yippeee.
+Yippee.
 That sounds important.
-YOU should important.
+YOU sound important.

 And now you’re here, you’ll get to do all the things those senior idiots knocked you back on in the past.

-And he / she seems to in meetings, travelling, out of the office A LOT.
+And he / she seems to be in meetings, travelling, out of the office A LOT.

 So when you do see them, all they want are bullet points and an executive summary.
-Surely, the higher up in the business you go, the smarter and more able you are to handle details?
+Surely, the higher up in the business you go, the smarter you get?
+The more able to handle details?

 Oh, wait a minute.

-That brand manager’s idea is a bit like the one you had two years ago.
+That brand manager’s idea resembles the one you had 2 years ago.
 When the finance team profit threshold meant you have zero chance of it getting approved.
+Gotta kill that idea.

-And oh wait, you have to spend how many days visiting the factory to talk about capital expenditure for that new piece of machinery that’s needed to improve your packaging?
+And oh wait, you have to spend how many days at the factory talking about capital expenditure for that new machine that’ll improve your packaging?
 Really?

-And then back to back 1-2-1 meetings with your team to set KPIs, review progress on projects, ask them how their family and the dog is doing and all that stuff.
+And then back-to-back 1-2-1 meetings with your team to set KPIs, review progress on projects, ask them how their dog is doing and all that other conscientious manager stuff.

-Except, you have this horrible deja vu, that all the agency are doing are regurgitating the same idea that you didn’t really like three years ago, but felt too junior to say so.
+Except, you have this horrible deja vu.
+That all the agency are doing are regurgitating the same idea you disliked 3 years ago.
+But you felt too junior to say so.

-Everything is not new.
-In fact, there’s an increasing and inescapable smell of bullshit round the place.
-What didn’t you spot that before?
+Nothing’s new any more.
+In fact, there’s an increasing and inescapable smell of bullshit around the place.
+Why didn’t you spot that before?

 Maturity - Decline - Marketing Director